philippgille/hello-netcoreapp/README.md

 - FDD: The app relies on an installed version of *.NET Core*.
 But it's completely portable to all systems running .NET Core.
 - SCD: The app is completely self-contained. .NET Core runtime files are delivered with the executable, making this package bigger than an FDD.
 It's independent of a .NET Core installation, but not portable, so multiple SCDs must be created and each one only runs on a single operating systems.
 For a list of supported systems, see [https://docs.microsoft.com/en-us/dotnet/articles/core/rid-catalog](https://docs.microsoft.com/en-us/dotnet/articles/core/rid-catalog).
-- Docker image: The app can be run as Docker container, which is based on the official [Microsoft/dotnet Docker image](https://hub.docker.com/r/microsoft/dotnet/), using the image for FDDs that they recommended for use in production.
+- Docker image: The app can be run as Docker container (Linux and Windows), which is based on the official [Microsoft/dotnet Docker image](https://hub.docker.com/r/microsoft/dotnet/), using the image for FDDs that they recommended for use in production.

 Directory structure
 -------------------